-I live in Cambridge, UK.
-Of course I’m a computer nerd: my excuse is I trained as an engineer (gives me a broader perspective on things) and I’m in it for how I can help people use their computers more effectively.
+I live in Birmingham (UK), previously of Cambridge.
+I’m a computer nerd: my excuse is I trained as an engineer (gives me a broader perspective on things) and I’m in it for how I can help people use their computers more effectively.
 I’m sure if I wasn’t into computers myself, I’d be just as happy helping them do something else.

 Computer nerd